Brewers vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Brewers Recent Betting Performance

-- The Brewers have played as the favorite in six of their past 10 games and won two of those contests.
+- The Brewers have played as the favorite in six of their past 10 games and won three of those contests.

 Read More About This Game